chenxingqiang/jax-sklearn/doc/modules/compose.rst

 Pipelines and composite estimators
 ==================================

-Transformers are usually combined with classifiers, regressors or other estimators to build a composite estimator.
-The most common tool is a :ref:`Pipeline <pipeline>`.
-Pipeline is often used in combination with :ref:`FeatureUnion <feature_union>` which concatenates the output of transformers into a composite feature space.  :ref:`TransformedTargetRegressor
+To build a composite estimator, transformers are usually combined with other transformers or with :term:`predictors` (such as classifiers or regressors).
+The most common tool used for composing estimators is a :ref:`Pipeline
+<pipeline>`.
+Pipelines require all steps except the last to be a
+:term:`transformer`.
+The last step can be anything, a transformer, a :term:`predictor`, or a clustering estimator which might have or not have a `.predict(...)` method.
+A pipeline exposes all methods provided by the last
+estimator: if the last step provides a `transform` method, then the pipeline would have a `transform` method and behave like a transformer.
+If the last step provides a `predict` method, then the pipeline would expose that method, and given a data :term:`X`, use all steps except the last to transform the data, and then give that transformed data to the `predict` method of the last step of the pipeline.
+The class :class:`Pipeline` is often used in combination with :ref:`ColumnTransformer <column_transformer>` or :ref:`FeatureUnion <feature_union>` which concatenate the output of transformers into a composite feature space.
+:ref:`TransformedTargetRegressor <transformed_target_regressor>`
-<transformed_target_regressor>` deals with transforming the :term:`target`
+deals with transforming the :term:`target` (i.e. log-transform :term:`y`).
-(i.e. log-transform :term:`y`).
-In contrast, Pipelines only transform the observed data (:term:`X`).

 .. _pipeline:

 Pipeline: chaining estimators
 =============================

-.. currentmodule:: sklearn.pipeline
+.. currentmodule:: xlearn.pipeline

 :class:`Pipeline` can be used to chain multiple estimators into one.
 This is useful as there is often a fixed sequence